GeoHolz/SysAdmin/README.md

-# 🛠️ Scripts and Tools for Windows System Administrators
+# 🛠️ Scripts and Tools for System Administrators

-Welcome to this repository dedicated to Windows system administration.
+Welcome to this repository dedicated to system administration.
-Here you'll find a collection of scripts, troubleshooting notes, and best practices to help manage Windows environments — particularly with **System Center Configuration Manager (SCCM)** and **Active Directory**.
+Here you'll find a collection of scripts, troubleshooting notes, and best practices to help manage Windows and linux environments — particularly with **System Center Configuration Manager (SCCM)** and **Active Directory**.

-## 📂 Repository Structure

-- **active-directory/**
-  Scripts and tools for daily Active Directory administration.

-- **sccm/**
-  Real-world feedback on SCCM updates, common issue resolutions, and practical tips.

-- **images/**
-  Screenshots and visuals illustrating certain procedures or error messages.

 ## 🎯 Purpose

 The goal of this repository is to share hands-on experience from the field to help other sysadmins:

-- Understand and fix frequent issues related to SCCM.
 - Apply best practices for maintaining a secure and stable infrastructure.
 - Automate repetitive tasks using proven scripts.